 The castle puts on free tours in Danish and English, including an introduction to the castle and a tour of the Casemates.

 The English “introduction to the castle” tour was starting at 11am, around the same time as the puppet show scene.
 (The times of the tour vary depending on the time of year.
-Check their website here for more info) We didn’t mind missing the puppet show, so we went on the 30-minute tour.
+Check the Kronborg Castle website for more info) We didn’t mind missing the puppet show, so we went on the 30-minute tour.
 The tour begins in the courtyard and takes you through the chapel.
 The tour guide taught us about the history of the castle and the royals who lived there, and it was very interesting.

 There are also daily 30-minute tours of the Casemates, which are underground passages where soldiers hid when Kronborg Castle was under attack.
 We did not go on this tour, so I can’t say what is is like.
 Have you gone on this tour?
 What did you think?